ejaxon/ejaxon.github.io/CurrentBookNotes.md

 # Current Book Notes

+## Doughnut Economics
+Reading chapter on design to distribute, p.
+156.

+Book is eye-opening about how much we have internalized the assertions of neo-classical econ as "reality", whether about how money works, or ....
+Maybe tie into thread today by Noah Smith: https://twitter.com/Noahpinion/status/981891041425965057

 ## On Democracy, Dahl

 Section III, Chapter 8, subsection 'The Factor of Size', location 1345.
 Table mapping political institutions to democratic criteria